Person

 Overview

 The nutritional status of beef cattle and other ruminants is influenced by many factors, including diet, management, host genetics, and the diverse symbiotic microbiota colonizing the gastrointestinal tract (GIT).
 Overall, nutrition is determined by a complex interplay of these factors.
 For example, host genetics may influence the diversity and content of the GIT microbiome, which in turn may affect the efficiency of feed utilization.
-Also, the type and volume of feedstuffs consumed affect the nutritional supply to the GIT microbes, the end products synthesized, and the subsequent nutrients absorbed by the host.
-Examination of each major factor, from diet to microbiota, contributes to a comprehensive understanding of ruminant nutrition, which impacts livestock production systems, resource consumption, and the economic viability of agricultural enterprises.
+Additionally, the type and volume of feedstuffs consumed play a significant role in supplying nutrients to these GIT microbes, affecting the compounds they produce and, ultimately, the nutrients absorbed by the animal.
+By examining each of these key factors, from diet to microbiota, we gain a more comprehensive understanding of ruminant nutrition.
+This understanding has broad implications, influencing livestock production methods, resource consumption, and the overall sustainability of agricultural operations.

 Honors